naren-m/literature-notes/people/Ashoka.md

 ---
-tags: [Ashoka, India, History]
+tags:
+  - Ashoka
+  - India
+  - History
 ---

 # Ashoka

-Good or Evil, may be a regular human used by Nehru and Co to build a False Narative for India.
+Good or Evil, may be a regular human used by Nehru and Co to build a False Narrative for India.
 And he might be the closed they can find.

 https://www.youtube.com/watch?v=HvTdiKzQEKE&t=136